 Yield: Serves 4

 Nutrition Info: 760 calories (with roughly 2 tablespoons of dipping sauce)

 Coconut Crunch Chicken Strips Ingredients:

 - Peanut (or vegetable) oil, for frying

 - 2 chicken breasts (skinless and boneless), sliced length-wise into 4 strips, then those strips sliced length-wise in half, making a total of 8 strips per breast

 Creamy Honey-Mango Dipping Sauce Ingredients:

--Add all ingredients into the bowl of a food processor, and process until completely combined and well-blended; serve immediately, or cover with plastic wrap and store in the fridge for a couple of days.
+- Preparing your dipping sauce by adding all of the sauce ingredients into the bowl of a food processor, and processing until completely combined and well-blended; cover with plastic wrap and chill in the fridge.